BurpTech/burp-dimmer/MANUAL.md

 The device will connect to the configured WiFi network.

-If the device fails to connect to the configured WiFi network then it will start an Access Point with configured settings, after the configured timeout if enabled.
+If the device fails to connect to the configured WiFi network then it will start an Access Point, with the configured settings, after the configured timeout (if enabled).

 ### Access Point